spookylukey/django-views-the-right-way/source/thepattern.rst

 not typing reduction.**

-For example, if we wanted, we could reduce the “repetition” of having ``request`` as an argument to each view function using threadlocals and an import.
+For example, if we wanted, we could reduce the “repetition” of having ``request`` as an parameter to each view function using threadlocals and an import.
 We could go further, and remove the import using some magic like web2py does.
 But `we recognise this as a bad idea
 <https://youtu.be/S0No2zSJmks?t=1716>`_, because it reduces clarity.
 Those
-functions have ``request`` as an argument because it is an argument.
+functions have ``request`` as a parameter because it is an input to the function.
 Making it an implicit one, instead of an explicit one, would hurt you in lots of ways.

 With that in mind, let's do a comparison.
 The CBV equivalent to the view I wrote above is as follows: